Multi-Factor Authentication for Business: Benefits, Methods, and Implementation

 N/A

 Multi-factor authentication (MFA) stops 99.9% of account compromise attacks, even when passwords are stolen.
-This single control protects your business more effectively than any other security measure.
+According to Microsoft’s identity protection data, 99.9% of compromised accounts don’t have MFA enabled—which means this single control protects your business more effectively than any other security measure.
 We’ll show you why MFA matters for SMBs, how to choose the right methods, and how to avoid costly attack patterns.

 If you’re moving from policy to deployment, use our cybersecurity services page for managed rollout and monitoring, or book an IT assessment if you need a prioritized MFA plan across Microsoft 365, endpoints, and privileged accounts.